FedeDP/Clight/README.md

 * Upower to honor timeouts between captures, to use different ambient brightness -> screen backlight matching coefficients, to change dimmer timeout and to change dpms timeouts depending on ac state.

 ## How to run it
-Clight tries to be a 0-conf software; therefore, it installs a desktop file in /etc/xdg/autostart.
-This way, no matter what's your DE is, if it is xdg-compliant, it will automatically start clight.
-User has to do nothing but reboot after installing clight.
+Clight tries to be a 0-conf software; therefore, you only have to enable the clight service:

-**This is needed to ensure that X is running when clight gets started**, as on systemd there is no proper way of knowing whether X has been started or not.
+    $ systemctl --user enable clight.timer

-Note that desktop file will execute "systemctl --user start clight.timer"; timer is needed to assure that desktop and any needed bus interface is completely started; it will delay clight startup of 5s.
+Note that timer is needed to ensure that any needed bus interface is completely started; it will delay clight startup of 5s.
 User service will then kick in clightd dependency.

 Finally, a desktop file to take a fast screen backlight recalibration ("clight -c"), useful to be binded to a keyboard shortcut, is installed too, and it will show up in your applications menu.